 Tax deductions: standard or itemized?
 With tax law changes, which decision makes sense for you?
 Learn more at TD Ameritrade.

-As you receive your 2019 tax documents such as W-2s and 1099s, you’re likely starting to put your receipts in order ahead of this year’s April 15 tax filing deadline.
+As you receive your 2020 tax documents such as W-2s and 1099s, you’re likely starting to put your receipts in order ahead of this year’s May 17 tax-filing deadline.
 Now may also be a good time to think about how deductions can benefit you.

 One of the biggest decisions taxpayers will face is whether to take the standard deduction or itemize.
 Tax code changes took effect for the 2018 tax year included a higher standard deduction.
-Many taxpayers who regularly itemized before the tax reform legislation took effect might have found that itemizing was not worth it for the 2018 and 2019 tax years.
+Many taxpayers who regularly itemized before the tax reform legislation took effect might have found that itemizing was not worth it for the most recent tax years from 2018 to 2020.

 For 2020 returns, the standard deduction is $12,400 for single filers, while for those who file as head of household, it’s $18,650.
 For married people who file jointly or for qualified widows, the exemption for 2020 is $24,800.

 With the new tax code changes, you may no longer deduct interest on home equity loans—with certain exceptions given for large home improvements—whereas you were able to deduct interest on up to $100,000 of that debt before tax reform code went into effect.
 You may no longer deduct losses from theft, when previously you could deduct losses that totaled more than 10% of your gross adjusted income.
 Deductions for moving expenses and miscellaneous expenses such as tax preparation costs or job searching costs were also eliminated.

 To help you determine whether you should take the standard deduction or itemize deductions, create an itemized deductions worksheet.
 If you have 2020’s returns handy (and you should get those out anyway), look at the Schedule A to identify what you did for last year’s returns.